Oklahoma Homeowners Insurance Guide

 - Sudden accidental splitting, cracking, burning, or distension of a steam or hot-water heating system.

-- HO-3: The highest level of coverage for the average home, the HO-3 provides protection from all seventeen perils listed above.
+- HO-3: The highest level of protection for the average home, the HO-3 provides protection from all seventeen perils listed above.
 But it also includes coverage of any peril that has not been identified specifically in your policy, with the exception of flood, earthquake, war, and nuclear accident.
-These perils are not covered.
+These are not covered.

-- HO-8: While the number of perils covered in this policy matches that of HO-1 (eleven), it is in fact a more valuable policy.
+- HO-8: While the number of perils included in this policy matches that of HO-1 (eleven), it is in fact a more valuable policy.
 The reason is that it is offered almost exclusively for heritage home of some historic value or which contains extraordinary architectural features of historic value.
 Also unlike HO-1, HO-8 offers replacement at actual cash values, minus rebuilding fees.
-This policy type increases the level of financial coverage for replacement costs as well.
+This policy type increases the level of financial protection for replacement costs as well.